 One way to combine data frames is to stack them on top of one another

-function.
+using the rbind function.
 For example, suppose we want to

 combine pre-, mid-, and post-session task data this way: